coolacid/GettingStartedWithELK/Other/Conditionals/readme.txt

 find_in_message_ml.conf

-Example of finding a regex within a multiline event --- NOTE: This does not work currently!
+Example of finding a regex within a multiline event --- NOTE: There is a bug in 1.4.0 -- Use newer